Increase in the digitization of the healthcare industry

 - Strong communication skills – telemedicine limits the ability to read body language which in some cases communicates much more than words.
 When having to depend on audio/visual communication, the healthcare provider must be able to put the patient at ease.
-Use of technology for some patients can create anxiety and for many folks, they can be easily distracted in a non-doctor’s office setting.
+The use of technology for some patients can create anxiety and many folks can be easily distracted in a non-doctor office setting.
 Our suggestion?
 Maintain strong eye contact and a positive disposition and hone in on listening skills.

 - Coaching Skills – in many instances, telehealth services require the ability to provide detailed instructions to ensure routines are followed by patients.
 Can you commend direction while providing steps in an easy-to-replicate manner?